MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 # Seeing the Hook: Time Molecules, CEP, and the Enterprise Uncanny Valley

+This document describes the Time Molecules process for the analysis of adversarial situations.
+That includes frauds, competitive games such as chess, and any other situation where imperfect information is the key asset.

+## Pros and Cons vs a Checklist

+Many recognition algorithms apply a similarity score, a checklist of qualities.
+It could be more robust as a weighted checklist.
+But the problem with a weighted checklist is there are many ways to calculate a high, medium or low score.
+The combination does matter.

 Fish do not simply bite a hook because it resembles food.
 That sounds obvious, but it is a deeper idea than it first appears.
 A fish may recognize the worm, the movement, the color, the possibility of food.
 But at the same time, it may recognize something else: the odd gleam of metal, an unnatural bend, a stiffness in the movement, a smell that does not belong, a shape that does not fit any safe pattern.

 The fish is not necessarily computing a single score.